 Baby Teeth: When They Come In, When They Fall Out

 Children need strong, healthy teeth to chew their food, speak and smile.
 Your child’s teeth also help give his or her face its shape and keep space in the jaw for adult teeth.

-Patient education content ©2016 American Dental Association.
+Patient education content ©2017 American Dental Association.
 All rights reserved.
 “ADA” and the “ADA” Logo are registered trademarks of the American Dental Association.